Understanding 6 Unique Recovery Pathways and Their Benefits: Wes Arnett

 The 12 Steps

 The 12 Steps are a list of actions that group members undertake during the process of recovery.
 In this process, members normally begin by admitting they have a problem.
-Then, you’ll connect to a higher power, sometimes called “God as we understand him.”7 Although 12-Step groups are historically rooted in Christianity, they welcome people of all faiths, including people who don’t ascribe to a specific religion.
+Then, you’ll connect to a higher power, sometimes called “God as we understand him.”5 Although 12-Step groups are historically rooted in Christianity, they welcome people of all faiths, including people who don’t ascribe to a specific religion.
 Nevertheless, the spiritual aspect of this philosophy isn’t right for everyone.

-In the process of connecting with a higher power, members then make “a searching and fearless moral inventory8 of themselves and their lives.
+In the process of connecting with a higher power, members then make “a searching and fearless moral inventory6 of themselves and their lives.
 This ruthless honesty lays the groundwork for the great changes that come with recovery.
 By admitting your struggles to yourself, to another person, and to your version of a spiritual source, you may come to a new understanding of your emotional experience.

-In Step 9, participants seek to make amends9 to any people they may have hurt, “except when to do so would injure them or others.”
+In Step 9, members seek to make amends7 to any people they may have hurt, “except when to do so would injure them or others.”
 Through this process, members begin to consider the effects their actions have on their communities.
 There is a difference between intent and impact.
 As you learn more about yourself, you’ll also learn how to meet your needs in a healthy way, while participating in a supportive community.

 One goal of the 12 Steps is to achieve a spiritual awakening.
-Step 12 refers to this directly: “Having had a spiritual awakening as the result of these steps,10 we tried to carry this message to alcoholics, and to practice these principles in all our affairs.”
+Step 12 refers to this directly: “Having had a spiritual awakening as the result of these steps,8 we tried to carry this message to alcoholics, and to practice these principles in all our affairs.”
 Members are encouraged to meditate, pray, and cultivate an ongoing spiritual practice.

 In these groups, you’ll be encouraged to “work the steps” throughout the process of recovery.
 As you encounter new challenges, you may return to the steps again and again, not always in numerical order.
 In stressful times, these strategies can help you focus on your goals, avoid relapse, and make the healthiest choices available.
 The 12 Steps are more than a checklist; they can become a way of life.
 However, the steps themselves are just one component of recovery.
 The social aspect of 12-Step groups is also an essential part of the process.